Basil's Hilarious Arabic Lesson at Houston Improv

 This is the thing about Martin — he's not up there collecting material.
 He's actually curious.
 So he asked Basil to teach him phrases.
 Specifically: how do you tell a woman she's very pretty in Arabic?

 Martin repeated it back.
 The crowd repeated it.
 It sounded, to the non-Arabic speakers in the room, like something you might shout at a crime scene.
 Martin noted this.
+Basil explained that there was also "I'll be killer" — which sounded exactly like what it sounds like — but meant something more like "I'll kill for you" in the romantic sense.
+The crowd's confidence in using any of these phrases in an actual romantic context declined sharply.

 Then Basil offered the gold: "Nor I know you."
 Light of my eyes.
 This one actually landed.
 The crowd tried it.
 Someone in the back said it to their date.
 The date seemed charmed.